 (Camille then sends another email about the PR meeting.)

-It is important to find a balance here.
-You don't want to bombard someone with emails, and it makes sense to combine multiple related points into one mail.
-When this happens, keep it simple with numbered paragraphs or bullet points, and consider “breaking up” the information into small, well-organized units for ease of digestion.
+It is important to strike a balance here.
+You don't want to bombard someone with emails, and it makes sense to combine several related points into one post.
+When this happens, keep it simple with numbered paragraphs or bullet points, and consider “cutting” the information into small, well-organized units to make it easier to digest.

-Also note that in the good example above, Camille specified what she wanted Michelin to do (in this case, modify the report).
-If you help people know what you want, there is a better chance that they will give it to you.
+Also note that in the good example above, Camille specified what she wanted Michelin to do (in this case, change the report).
+If you help people know what you want, they're more likely to give it to you.

 People often think that emails can be less formal than traditional letters.
 But the messages you send are a reflection of your own professionalism, values and attention to detail are important, so a certain level of formality is needed.

-Unless you are on good terms with someone, avoid informal language, slang, jargon and inappropriate abbreviations.
-Emoticons can be helpful in clarifying your intent, but it's best to use them only with people you know well.
+Unless you're on good terms with someone, avoid informal language, slang, jargon, and inappropriate abbreviations.
+Emoticons can be helpful in clarifying your intention, but it's best to use them only with people you know well.

 Close your message with "Sincerely," "Good day / evening to you" or "Good to you," depending on the situation.

-Recipients may decide to print emails and share them with others, so always be polite.
+Recipients may choose to print emails and share them with others, so always be polite.